The Alpine Stitch – Pattern Description

-The alpine stitch creates a beautiful textured diamond shape on one side and a flat defined pattern on the other side.
+The Alpine Stitch is a 4-row repeat pattern where rows of front post double crochet stitches are alternated with rows of single crochet stitches to create a beautiful textured diamond shape pattern on one side and a flat defined pattern on the other side.

 In this tutorial, I will show you step by step how to create the alpine stitch with detailed photos and explanation and a video for those who find it easier to learn by watching how is it done.